bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 74°
+- 71°
-- Breezy
+- Mostly Clear
-- 61% humidity
+- 68% humidity
-- 17 mph wind
+- 18 mph wind
-- 0% cloud cover
+- 30% cloud cover
-- 58 AQI 🟨
+- 68 AQI 🟨
-- 0.88 inches of rain expected in the next 48 hours
+- 1.02 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>